 SIP Trunking vs. VoIP

-VoIP (Voice Over Internet Protocol): A broad term used to reference phone calls made over internet data connections instead of using traditional phone lines.
+VoIP is short for voice over internet protocol.
+It’s a broad term that references phone calls made over internet data connections instead of traditional phone lines.

-SIP (Session Initiation Protocol): A protocol used to initiate, maintain and terminate communication sessions in VoIP applications.
-In other words, a sub-protocol that enables VoIP.
+SIP stands for session initiation protocol.
+Basically, it’s a protocol used to start, maintain, and end communication sessions in VoIP applications.
+In other words, it’s a sub-protocol that enables VoIP.

-With SIP trunking, calls are routed through an existing VoIP or PBX system using a packet switch network.
+SIP trunking routes calls through an existing VoIP or PBX system using a packet switch network.
 Voice calls are converted into packets of data and transmitted across the internet.
-When a call arrives, the packets of data are converted back to their original form, allowing you to take the call.
+When a call arrives, the data packets are converted to their original form, allowing you to take the call.

-Enabling VoIP through SIP trunking typically requires a SIP-compatible PBX (often called an IP PBX) or unified communication (UC) platform.
-Businesses can use a mix of desktop phones, softphones and mobile devices to promote greater mobility and allow those devices to all work from the same number—a huge benefit in our new remote-first world.
+Enabling VoIP through SIP trunking typically requires a SIP-compatible PBX (often called an IP PBX) or a unified communication (UC) platform.
+This lets you connect a mix of desktop phones, softphones, and mobile devices for greater mobility.
+Plus, these devices can all work from the same number.
+And that’s a huge benefit in our new digital-first world.

 Who Needs SIP Trunking?

-If you have an on-premise phone system, this is a great option for you!
-It’s the perfect way to replace your expensive dial tone and upgrade to basic cloud features without sacrificing your investment.
+SIP trunking is a great option if you have an on-premises phone system.
+It’s the perfect way to replace expensive phone systems and upgrade to cloud features without sacrificing your investment.

-If you’re still not convinced, check out some of the key benefits SIP trunking offers:
+If you’re still not convinced, here are a few key benefits of SIP trunking.

-SIP Trunks remove the location-based restrictions on telecommunications, so you’re free to choose any phone number regardless of location.
-If your business operates globally, this is huge!
-It gives you the ability to get a virtual phone number with a local phone code.
-This means customers can contact your business using the local option rather than the more expensive international option.
+SIP trunks remove location-based restrictions on your telecom, so you can choose any phone number regardless of the location.
+This is key if your business operates globally.
+Having a virtual phone number with a local phone number means customers can contact you using a local number rather than an expensive international one.